 Packed with 15 exhibits that include two miniature movie theaters, optical illusions, kinetic sculptures, 3D prints, and a holographic aquarium, in the Smallest Mollusk Museum mollusk biology and evolution are launching pads for visitors to explore brains, sensory organs, slime, and more.

-Since launching publicly in late 2017, MICRO’s museums have already delighted over 160,000 visitors in everyday spaces from mall concourses to the front lobbies of New York City’s busiest public hospitals.
+Since debuting publicly in late 2017, MICRO’s museums have been delighting visitors in everyday spaces from mall concourses to the front lobbies of New York City’s busiest public hospitals.

 The Perpetual Motion Museum is MICRO’s newest museum series.